Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing

 by

-\end{method} The purpose of this method is the obervation that \texttt{SymPy} has several problems with handling exponents, especially with rational exponents.
-This method seems to be counterproductive, since we modify the equations in the way, that (almost surely) rational exponents occour.
-The following method exploits another side effect, namely the occourence of an isolated variable at one side. \begin{method}[``substitute variables''] We can substitute variables, if they are isolated on one side and the exponent equals $1$ (which we can achieve by Method \ref{method:rpt}).
+\end{method} The purpose of this method is the observation that \texttt{SymPy} has several problems with handling exponents, especially with rational exponents.
+This method seems to be counterproductive, since we modify the equations in the way, that (almost surely) rational exponents occur.
+The following method exploits another side effect, namely the occurrence of an isolated variable at one side. \begin{method}[``substitute variables''] We can substitute variables, if they are isolated on one side and the exponent equals $1$ (which we can achieve by Method \ref{method:rpt}).
 For example we can replace